NickDJM/accessible-menu/docs/classes/Treeview.md

 ### treeview.handleHover()
 Handles hover events throughout the menu for proper use.

+Adds `mouseenter` listeners to all menu items and `mouseleave` listeners to all submenu items which function differently depending on the menu's [hoverType](hoverType).

+*Hover Type "on"*
+- When a `mouseenter` event triggers on any menu item the menu's [currentChild](currentChild) value will change to that menu item.
+- When a `mouseenter` event triggers on a submenu item the `preview()` method for the submenu item's toggle will be called.
+- When a `mouseleave` event triggers on an open submenu item the `close()` method for the submenu item's toggle will be called after a delay set by the menu's [hoverDelay](hoverDelay).

+*Hover Type "dynamic"*
+- When a `mouseenter` event triggers on any menu item the menu's [currentChild](currentChild) value will change to that menu item.
+- When a `mouseenter` event triggers on any menu item, and the menu's [focusState](focusState) is not `"none"`, the menu item will be focused.
+- When a `mouseenter` event triggers on a submenu item, and a submenu is already open, the `preview()` method for the submenu item's toggle will be called.
+- When a `mouseenter` event triggers on a submenu item, and no submenu is open, no submenu-specific methods will be called.
+- When a `mouseleave` event triggers on an open submenu item that is not a root-level submenu item the `close()` method for the submenu item's toggle will be called and the submenu item will be focused after a delay set by the menu's [hoverDelay](hoverDelay).
+- When a `mouseleave` event triggers on an open submenu item that is a root-level submenu item no submenu-specific methods will be called.

+*Hover Type "off"*
+All `mouseenter` and `mouseleave` events are ignored.

 **Kind**: instance method of [<code>Treeview</code>](#Treeview)
 **Overrides**: [<code>handleHover</code>](#BaseMenu+handleHover)
 <a name="BaseMenu+focus"></a>